 Nowhere is the worry about meeting compliance more apparent than in the world of video interviewing.
 Since the advent of video interviewing via HR technology tools, as well as the start of tools like Skype and Google Voice, HR pros have worried that these technologies could negatively affect compliance.
 Some common compliance issues that HR professionals deal with regularly are discrimination and hiring bias based on race, age, gender, religion, etc. These issues alone are a lot for any HR professional to keep track of, and many were concerned that video interviewing would make compliance even harder.

-Nowhere is that more apparent than in the world of video interviewing.
-Since the advent of video interviewing via HR technology tools and in the mainstream (using tools like Skype and Google Voice), HR pros have worried that it can affect compliance in a bad way.
-Not only does video interviewing have ZERO compliance issues, but interviewing and screening using video software can have a positive effect on your compliance and security processes and protect both HR Professionals and candidates alike.
-Popular HR consultant and writer Sharlyn Lauby told TechTarget, earlier this year: "So instead of focusing on the potential for discrimination, I think candidates should focus on making an excellent impression."
+After much practice and study, HR thought leaders were pleased to discover just the opposite.
+Not only does video interviewing have ZERO compliance issues, interviewing and screening video software can actually have a positive effect on your compliance and security processes.
+It can also work to protect both HR professionals and candidates alike.
+Popular HR consultant and writer Sharlyn Lauby told TechTarget, earlier this year: "Instead of focusing on the potential for discrimination, I think candidates should focus on making an excellent impression."

-1) Video Screening helps with EEOC compliance by creating the same, consistent experience for every candidate who applies to your jobs.
+Video Screening helps with EEOC (Equal Employment Opportunity Commision) compliance by creating the same, consistent experience for every candidate who applies to a job.
 The same interviewer asks the same questions in the same order and every candidate gets the opportunity to practice and respond in the same amount of time.
-If you’re looking to ensure consistent interviewing and a better candidate experience, video screening is a simple and efficient way to implement it!
+Nothing is left to chance, like the interviewer’s whims, how they’re feeling that day or if they forget to ask a certain question.

 To learn more about video interviewing and screening check out our latest video interview tips: